Zakaria-El-Maachi/ZIM-VCS/README.md

 ## Add

 Now in order to add files to track in the desired repository, click **Select Repository > Add File**, the File Explorer window shows up.
 Add files to your repository through the GUI.
 Browse your system, select the files you want to track, and add them to your project.
+There are 2 other options, to add A whole folder at once, or to add all files in the repository.
 ![Adding a file to the repository](images/add.png)

 ## Commit